 - While it does save space below the hammock, it is still a bit of a game of Tetris to get things in and out safely.

 - Per the manufacturer’s instructions, the Shopping Cart Hammock can hold up to 50 pounds and can be used from birth until a child can sit upright, unassisted.
-I would be reluctant to put a super floppy newborn in it, because of the angle of the baby’s head (chin tucked a little too close to chest for me which could obstruct breathing), but absolutely loved it with my newborn in his car seat.
+I would be reluctant to put a super floppy newborn in it because of the angle of the baby’s head (chin tucked a little too close to chest for me which could obstruct breathing)

 - There are very clear instructions that the hammock is to be installed in one specific way – with the baby’s head on the left side of the cart.
 I didn’t try to see if one could accidentally install it the wrong way, but it’s at least worth noting this one instruction since the last thing anyone wants is your baby taking a tumble while you are deciding between boxed wine varietals.
 Or bottled wine, if you’re classy like that.